Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/miv-rv32-hal/miv-rv32-hal-user-guide.md

 used in the MIV_RV32 handbook.
 Please refer the MIV_RV32 handbook for more details.

-All the interrups, provided by the MIV_RV32 core, follow the interrupt priority order and register description as mentioned in the RISC-V spec.
+All the interrups, provided by the MIV_RV32 core, following table shows the interrupt priority order and register description as mentioned in the RISC-V spec.

 | Macro Name    | Value    | Description     |
 | -----|-----|-----|